JavaFXpert/vqe-playground/README.md

-# Variational Quantum Eigensolver Playground"
+# Variational Quantum Eigensolver Playground

-Variational Quantum Eigensolver: gaining intuition about Variational Quantum Eigensolver.
+Variational Quantum Eigensolver (VQE) Playground: Gaining intuition about VQE.
 (based on [Qiskit](https://qiskit.org/), the "Quantum Information Science Kit")

 **License:** Apache 2.0

+## Running locally from a command prompt

+Requires pip installing qiskit-aqua, qiskit, matplotlib, and pygame.
+Then run `python vqe_start.py` from the command prompt.

-## Running locally
+## Running locally after installing as a Python package

 Installing this Python package registers an entry point `vqe-playground`.
 Running it starts a pygame based graphical interface.